 Now, for the milk.
 The Rivo has a built-in milk frother that uses fresh milk!
 You don’t have to buy special milk pods or anything, just use that milk you already have in your fridge.
 You can use 2%, low fat, soy or almond milk.
 And, for the best results, the Rivo frother has three different frothing modes: cappuccino, latte and cold froth.

 here’s a cappuccino – super quick & simple.

 It’s pretty obvious that, no matter what your skill level or experience, you will be able to make a great cup of espresso, cappuccino or iced latte with the Rivo.

 The Rivo Cappuccino & Latte System retails for $199.99.

 Keurig Rivo Lavazza Pods

 It’s no secret that I love Lavazza espresso blends, so I’m really happy to see that Lavazza makes the Rivo pods.
 You’ll have a great tasting espresso.
 They have 4 different espresso pods for the Rivo.

 According to Keurig, they will try to keep the Rivo system as exclusive as possible, so I don’t expect to see new pods in the near future.
-They believe that they’ve found just the right blends for different tastes, and I absolutely agree.
-As I mentioned, there are 4 different Rivo coffee pods:
+They believe that they’ve found just the right blends for different tastes, and I can agree.
+As I mentioned, there are 4 different Lavazza Rivo pods: